iceberg-js

 git commit -m "fix: handle empty namespace list correctly"

 Contributions are welcome!
-This library aims to be a minimal, generic client for the Iceberg REST Catalog API.
+Please ensure your contributions align with the library's goals and non-goals.
+This library aims to remain a minimal, generic client for the Iceberg REST Catalog API.